cscsCSCScscs/pyodbc/The-pyodbc-Module.md

 ##### autocommit

 If `autocommit` is False, database transactions must be explicitly committed (with [cnxn.commit()](Connection#commit)).
-Most of the time, you will probably want to set this attribute to True.
-Note, when True, it's the database that commits after each SQL statement, not pyodbc.
+Most of the time, you will probably want to set this to True.
+Note, when True, it's the database that executes a commit after each SQL statement, not pyodbc.

 ##### encoding

-The ODBC connection string must be sent to the driver as a byte sequence, hence the Python connection string must first be encoded using the optional named [encoding](https://docs.python.org/3/library/codecs.html#standard-encodings).
+The ODBC connection string must be sent to the driver as a byte sequence, hence the Python string must first be encoded using the named [encoding](https://docs.python.org/3/library/codecs.html#standard-encodings).

 ##### readonly

-This causes the connection's [SQL_ATTR_ACCESS_MODE](https://docs.microsoft.com/en-us/sql/odbc/reference/syntax/sqlsetconnectattr-function) to be set to read-only (SQL_MODE_READ_ONLY) before the connection occurs.
+This causes the connection's [SQL_ATTR_ACCESS_MODE](https://docs.microsoft.com/en-us/sql/odbc/reference/syntax/sqlsetconnectattr-function) attribute to be set to read-only (SQL_MODE_READ_ONLY) before the connection occurs.
-Not all database drivers and/or databases support this.
+Not all drivers and/or databases support this.

 ##### timeout

-This causes the connection's [SQL_ATTR_LOGIN_TIMEOUT](https://docs.microsoft.com/en-us/sql/odbc/reference/syntax/sqlsetconnectattr-function) to be set before the connection occurs.
+This causes the connection's [SQL_ATTR_LOGIN_TIMEOUT](https://docs.microsoft.com/en-us/sql/odbc/reference/syntax/sqlsetconnectattr-function) attribute to be set before the connection is attempted.
-If the connection cannot be established within the given timeout (in seconds), an OperationalError exception will be raised.
-This timeout functionality is implemented by the database driver, not pyodbc, and not all drivers support this.
+If the connection cannot be established within the given timeout (in seconds), an `OperationalError` exception will be raised.
+Note, this timeout functionality is implemented by the database driver, not pyodbc, and not all drivers support this.
-Setting a timeout is optional.
-Even if no timeout is provided, connection attempts will usually timeout after a default period of time anyway.

 ### dataSources()

     dataSources() -> { DSN : Description }

-Returns a dictionary mapping available DSNs to their descriptions.
+Returns a dictionary of the available DSNs and their descriptions.

+On Windows, these will be the ones defined in the [ODBC Data Source Administrator](https://msdn.microsoft.com/en-us/library/ms188691.aspx) and will be specific to the bitness of the Python being run (i.e. 32-bit or 64-bit).
+On Unix, these will be the ones defined in the user's odbc.ini file (typically ~/.odbc.ini) and/or the system odbc.ini file (typically /etc/odbc.ini).

 Note: unixODBC may have a bug that only returns items from the users odbc.ini file without merging the system one.

-On Windows, these will be the ones defined in the [ODBC Data Source Administrator](https://msdn.microsoft.com/en-us/library/ms188691.aspx).
-On Unix, these will be the ones defined in the user's odbc.ini file (typically ~/.odbc.ini) and/or the system odbc.ini file (typically /etc/odbc.ini).

 ### drivers()

     drivers() -> [ DriverName1, DriverName2, ...
 DriverNameN ]

 Returns a list of ODBC Drivers that are available to pyodbc.

-On Windows this list will be specific to the "platform" under which the Python script is running (i.e., 64-bit or 32-bit).
+On Windows, this list will be specific to the bitness of the Python being run (i.e. 32-bit or 64-bit).

 ### TimeFromTicks()